-For many aspiring artists, open mic nights are a great way to gain exposure and experience for their career in music.
-Gaining instant feedback from the audience (many of whom are artists themselves), breaking out into the local music scene and having the chance to network with other musicians are just a few reasons to perform at an open mic event.
+For aspiring artists, open mic nights are a great way to gain exposure and experience for their career in music.
+You can gain instant feedback from the audience.
+Breaking out into the local music scene and having the chance to network with other musicians.
+These are just a few reasons to perform at an open mic event.

-An open mic night is a live music show that usually takes place a few days a week, or weekly or monthly in places like a café, a bar or a pub.
+An open mic night is a live music show that usually takes place a few days a week, weekly or monthly.
+They take place in cafés, bars or a pubs.
 These events, which are open to pretty much anybody, are mainly put on for new talents to share their gifts.

 Most open mic nights are available to a variety of creatives – from poets to bands.
 Singers can choose whether to play an original piece, sing along to backing music or even go acapella.
-Not only is performing at an open mic night a great way to share your music, but it is also a great way to gain experience of performing live with an audience.
+Performing at an open mic night a great way to share your music.
+It is also a great way to gain experience of performing live with an audience.

-Performing at an open mic night is probably one of the easiest ways to gain familiarity with performing in front of a crowd.
-These opportunities give you the chance to experience certain aspects of playing live i.e. performing for a crowd who are clearly uninterested (or too drunk to understand what is going on) or even losing your voice.
+Performing at an open mic night you gain familiarity with performing in front of a crowd.
+They give you the chance to experience certain aspects of playing live.
+For example, performing for a crowd who are clearly uninterested or too drunk to understand what is going on.
+Additionally, even when you have lost your voice.

 Every experience will teach you new things and build you up to be a better performer.